 For the electrical fuse protection, slow-blow fuses with C characteristics must be used.

 To protect people, type B universal-current-sensitive residual-current circuit breakers must be used if these are stipulated for the installation site.
-Tripping must be short-time delayed and suitable for the use of inverters (tripping characteristic > 1 kHz).

 7.4 Requirements for the eBUS line

 Observe the following rules when routing the eBUS lines: